This post contains affiliate links. Read my full disclosure.

 - 1-2 tbsp sugar substitute agave syrup, honey, or other sweetener as desired

-Process the sunflower seeds until smooth and creamy, scraping the sides after a couple of minutes.
+- Process the sunflower seeds, pausing to scrape the sides after a couple of minutes.
+Continue until smooth and creamy.
 This will take approximately 5 minutes, though exact time will vary depending on your machine.